Fuel and Lubrication Industry

 Improved stock control

-Improved stock control through stock policies and procedures, creating an automated warranty claim system and assessment process
+Improved stock control through stock policies and procedures, creating an automated warranty claim system and assessment process.

 Warranty procedure allowed for stricter warranty assessment – and more rejected claims.
 Monitoring of warranty claims assisted with obtaining credit notes or cash back from suppliers.
 The warranty claims process was also automated delegating the task to the customer rather than the Administrator.

-Managers received leadership training to gain an understanding of their leadership style, were given methods and tools to improve overall employee performance wellbeing and productivity.
+Managers received leadership training to gain an understanding of their leadership style, and were given methods and tools to improve overall employee performance wellbeing and productivity.